utrad-ical/circus-docs/docs/dev/cs/build.md

 Note that you **cannot write comments** in the real JSON file.

+`type`
-- `type`: This must be the string literal "CAD".
+: This must be the string literal "CAD".

+`pluginName`
-- `pluginName`: The name of this plug-in.
+: The name of this plug-in.
 It is not used internally to distinguish plugins, but please choose one that is as unique as possible.

+`version`
-- `version`: The version of this plug-in.
+: The version of this plug-in.
 Must be [semvar](https://semver.org/)-compatible.

+`icon`
-- `icon`: The icon of this plug-in.
+: The icon of this plug-in.

+`icon.glyph`
-- `icon.glyph`: The icon of this plug-in.
+: The icon of this plug-in.
 See `packages/circus-icons` for available glyphs.

+`icon.color`
+: Color of the icon.
+Must be in the 6-digit hex format (e.g., `#ffff00`).

+`icon.backgroundColor`
-- `icon.color` and `icon.backgroundColor`: Must be in the 6-digit hex format.
+: Background color of the icon.
+Must be in the 6-digit hex format.

+`displayStrategy`
-- `displayStrategy`: An array of objects that describes how to display the plug-in results by default.
+: An array of objects that describes how to display the plug-in results by default.
 For details of how this works, read [Presenting CAD Results](./result-display.md).
 If you want examples, refer to [Built-in Displays](./displays/index.md) reference pages.

 :::note
 `icon` and `displayStrategy` values can be overwritten after the installation via the administration screen of CIRCUS.
 Think of them as the default values.